 So what sugar alternative does Pezzuto feel safer using?
 Interestingly enough, he turns to something artificial: sucralose.
 (AKA the main ingredient in Splenda—which, by the way, has been shown to have its own problems).
 “A lot of people think ‘natural’ means ‘good,’ which is beyond ridiculous,” he says.
 “Some of the most toxic substances on earth are natural products.
 And likewise, just because something is artificial doesn’t mean it’s bad.
 Sucre, for example, doesn’t cause a gene mutation.”
 Sure, he’s familiar with some of the other options out there, like monk fruit, but Pezzuto says he prefers the taste of sucralose—and, since he considers it safe, that’s what he opts for.
 And you know how stevia is sweeter than sugar?
 That might not actually be a good thing, since what you’re getting is almost a concentrated flavor; scientists have found that it still causes cravings.

 There is something the two experts agree on, however: More long-term testing needs to be done to determine whether stevia’s really the star sweetener it’s often made out to be.
 “Stevia has been used in South America for 1,500 years without any [known] side effects, but we don’t really know unless something is strictly studied,” LeVeque says.
 “There haven’t been any studies yet that cause me to be concerned, but I’m always cognizant and looking for more.”

 The sweetener game can be hard to navigate, so here are the pros and cons of some other sugar alternatives.
-Plus, find out if you are addicted to sugar without even knowing it.
+Plus, low-glycemic index desserts to enjoy tonight.